JennyferVik/IC-Analysis/README.md

 # IC-Analysis
-Python analysis of Instacart customers
+An exploratory analysis of Instacart sales and customers using Python.
+Provides examples of using Python to check, clean, wrangle data, and merge data.
+Also contains visualizations of customer demographics and shopping habits, and a final Excel report providing outputs.